theupdateframework/taps/tap2.md

 #Rationale

 The rationale fleshes out the specification by describing what motivated the design and why particular design decisions were made.
 It should describe alternate designs that were considered and related work, e.g. how the feature is supported in other frameworks.
 The rationale should provide evidence of consensus within the community and discuss important objections or concerns raised during discussion.

+#Specification

+The technical specification should describe the syntax and semantics of any new feature.
+The specification should be detailed enough to allow competing, interoperable implementations for at least the current major TUF platforms (TUF, Notary, go-tuf).

 # Security Analysis